UmerFruit/Lallu-Syndrome/doc.md

 ---

-*This document was generated from the complete repository snapshot (`repomix-output.xml`, XML style) and reflects the codebase as of the migrations dated 2026-08-20.*
+*This document was generated from the complete repository snapshot (`repomix-output.xml`, XML style) and reflects the codebase as of the migrations dated 2026-08-20, updated to include the latest routing and landing page architecture.*